Typora supports rendering normal mathematics using Tex/LaTeX syntax. The rendering process is processed by MathJax.

 .

-Typora has the built-in mhchem extension, which can be used to render Chemistry Expressions, you could use like this:
+Typora has the built-in mhchem extension, which can be used to render Chemistry Expressions, you could use it like this:

 $\ce{CH4 + 2 $\left( \ce{O2 + 79/21 N2} \right)$}$

-Which will be rendered as
+Which will be rendered as:

-For more details, please refer https://mhchem.github.io/MathJax-mhchem/.
+For more details, please refer to https://mhchem.github.io/MathJax-mhchem/.

-Typora supports TeX-style reference syntax, for example:
+Typora supports the TeX-style reference syntax, for example:

 Here is a labeled equation: